voiceittech/VoiceIt2-IosSDK/README.md

 #### Get Groups for User

-Get a list of groups that the user with given userId(begins with 'usr_') is a part of
+Get a list of groups that the user with the given userId(begins with 'usr_') is a part of

 ##### *Swift*
 ```swift